Loudness Compliance Applications

 Engine could measure and correct all four of those groups.
 Alternatively, if some of the groups are M&E, you can exclude those from the measurement/correction and only correct the others.
 Engine offers complete flexibility.

-Engine is able to support PCM audio and Dolby E encoded audio.
-Performing Loudness Compliance on Dolby E audio is seamless – there is nothing special to configure, and your output file will be in the identical format to the input file, but with compliant audio within the Dolby E wrapper, and of course with the Dialnorm metadata correctly adjusted.
+Engine is able to support PCM audio and Dolby encoded audio.
+Performing Loudness Compliance on Dolby encoded audio is seamless – there is nothing special to configure, and your output file will be in the identical format to the input file, but with compliant audio within the Dolby wrapper, and of course with the Dialnorm metadata correctly adjusted.
+Both Dolby E, and Dolby Digital/Digital Plus are supported in different file types such as MXF, MOV and WAV.
+Dolby Digital/Digital Plus is also supported in certain MP4 and MPEG TS files.
+Contact us for more information.

 The loudness module includes a True Peak processor using our own unique algorithm, which ensures that peaks do not exceed your defined thresholds, thus removing any possibility of clipping.